 - VaR and other risk measures

 - Parametric and non-parametric methods of estimation

 - VaR mapping

 - Backtesting VaR

-- ES and other coherent risk measures
+- Expected shortfall (ES) and other coherent risk measures

 - Extreme Value Theory (EVT)

 - Modeling dependence: correlations and copulas

 - Term structure models of interest rates

 - Volatility: smiles and term structures

 - Fundamental Review of the Trading Book (FRTB)

 To cover these broad knowledge points, a set of curated readings is listed on the following page.
-While detailed learning objectives associated with these readings are presented in the 2022 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.
+While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.

-The importance of VaR and other common risk measures used to assess risk cannot be overstated.
+The importance of VaR and other common risk measures in assessing risk cannot be overstated.
 Reading 1 presents both parametric and non-parametric estimation techniques for VaR and ES.
-Backtesting as a form of model validation, as support for the use of VaR and VaR mapping, and as a tool to address portfolio risk factors are presented in the two chapters of Reading 2.
-Reading 3 completes the risk measures coverage by showing the uses and applications of VaR and ES in a trading book context while addressing some of the recent academic literature associated with market risk management.
+Backtesting as a form of model validation, and the use of VaR and VaR mapping as a tool to address portfolio risk factors, is presented in the two chapters of Reading 2.
+Reading 3 completes the risk measures coverage by showing the uses and applications of VaR and ES in a trading book context while addressing some academic literature associated with market risk management.

 Modern risk management requires an understanding of correlation risk.
 Reading 4 explains the basics of correlation risk and explores the empirical properties, models, and modeling approaches related to correlation risk.
-The first chapter covers the basics of correlation risk and how it is related to credit risk, market risk, systematic risk, and concentration risk.
+The first chapter covers the basics of correlation risk and how it is related to credit risk, market risk, systemic risk, and concentration risk.
 The second chapter explores how correlations behave in different economic states as well as mean reversion and autocorrelation.
 The third chapter explains the purpose and uses of copula functions.

-The five chapters in Reading 5 are all associated with term structure models and their impact on hedging.
+The five chapters in Reading 5 are all associated with term structure models and their impact on pricing and hedging fixed-income products and interest rate derivatives.
 Various regression hedges are explained in the first chapter.
-Term structure models that deal with drifts, mean reversions, negative short-term rates, and time-dependent volatilities are all reviewed.
-Specific term structure models, such as the Ho-Lee, Vasicek, Cox-Ingersoll-Ross, and lognormal models, are discussed in this reading.
+Term structure models that deal with drifts, mean reversions, negative short-term rates, and time-dependent volatilities are all reviewed in subsequent chapters.
+Specific term structure models such as the Ho-Lee, Vasicek, Cox-Ingersoll-Ross, and lognormal models are discussed in this reading.

-Reading 6 covers very specific concepts related to the occurrence of volatility smiles.
-The fundamental review of trading book capital requirements is covered in Reading 7.
+Reading 6 covers very specific concepts related to the shapes of volatility smiles.

+A discussion on the fundamental review of trading book capital requirements is covered in Reading 7.